Alfresco/alfresco-ng2-components/docs/document-list.component.md

 }
 ```

-Example above should produce the following browser console output:
+The example above should produce the following browser console output:

 ![view-child](docassets/images/viewchild.png)

-Now you are able to access DocumentList properties or to call methods directly.
+Now you can access Document List properties or call methods directly:

 ```ts
 // print currently displayed folder node object to console